Yale-BIM/f21-assignments/assignment-3/README.md

     e.g., using [view_frames](http://wiki.ros.org/tf/Debugging%20tools#Viewing_TF_trees).
     Add the image of the tf tree to your report.

+- **II-3.** Explain in your report what is the difference between calling the `lookup_transform` function from the tf2 API with rospy.Time(0) or rospy.Time.now() as third argument?

+    > Note that how you call the lookup_transform function can have an effect on the rate of operation of your publish_target_relative_to_realsense_camera.py node.
+Try changing how you call the function in your node and check how often are you able to publish transforms.
+Use the [rostopic hz](http://wiki.ros.org/rostopic) tool to this end.

 ## Part III.
 Making a virtual camera
 Assume that the moving object from Part II of this assignment is a sphere.
 Now, you will